Schema Drift

 SELECT *and do not require special handling - Columns removed from source — extra columns in the target table are ignored

-Section titled “Output”Drift actions are reported in the drift section of the run output:
+Section titled “Output”Drift detection runs inline during rocky apply; the actions taken are reported in the drift section of the run JSON output: